Section A - Introduction

 The Managing Trustees must enter the details of the project which is being replaced such as the sale project ID.

-Once the details have been entered this will alert the Conference Office.
-The Conference Officer for Legal and Constitutional Practice can then consider both projects and decide whether consent can be given to a replacement project.
-The Conference Office will liaise with the Managing Trustees should further information be required.
+Once the details have been entered this will alert the Director of Property Support.
+The Director of Property Support can then consider both projects and decide whether consent can be given to a replacement project.
+The Director of Property Support will liaise with the Managing Trustees should further information be required.

-If the Conference Office gives consent to a replacement project, the purchase and sales projects will then be linked via the Consents Website.
-Please contact the Conference Office for confirmation as to whether consent has been given.
+If the Director of Property Support gives consent to a replacement project, the purchase and sales projects will then be linked via the Consents Website.
+Please contact the Director of Property Support for confirmation as to whether consent has been given.

-TMCP Finance should be made aware of projects that are confirmed as a replacement project and will be able to process the sale proceeds accordingly.
+TMCP Finance should be made aware of projects that are confirmed as a replacement project through the Consents website and will be able to process the sale proceeds accordingly.
 The CPF Levy will be taken on the sale proceeds and then refunded on the replacement project when you make a payment request for the “CPF levy refund.”

 Please note that if there are any surplus sale proceeds, the CPF levy will be taken on this amount.
 Where the replacement project is a purchase, the CPF levy refund is only available on the purchase price, not on the costs of the purchase (legal or surveyor’s fees) or works that Managing Trustees intend to carry out following the purchase such as decorating or maintenance.